Now and Then, Here and There: Reception

 The show was very well received by critics and also received comparisons to Grave of the Fireflies.
 AnimeOnDVD.com stated Now and Then, Here and There is "a wonderfully scripted show, where each line of dialog seems to be said with some larger purpose behind it."
 Of the events of war, the show continues a "devastating and brutal feel throughout.".
-Commenting on the realism of the show, reviewer Chris Beveridge stated "The story doesn’t flinch from putting people into the situations and resolving them in a way that they’d likely play out in real life."
+Commenting on the realism of the show, reviewer Chris Beveridge stated "The story doesn't flinch from putting people into the situations and resolving them in a way that they’d likely play out in real life."
 SciFi.com stated the show was "a cruel series with a kindhearted message" that contrasted brutality with a greater message.
 The review further mentioned:

 Never before in anime have I seen a dead cat used as a motif and a metaphor.
 But like so many aspects of Now and Then, Here and There, this unusual artistic decision is a startling, effective and chilling one.

 J!-ENT.com's Dennis A. Amith stated that the series "shows a perspective of war through the eyes of a young teen.
-The savagery, the brutality, and how even through darkness, how hope can go a long way.
+The savagery, the brutality, and how even through darkness, hope can go a long way.
 A riveting anime series that is worth watching and even worth owning!"
 Anime News Network reviewer Theron Martin called the series "one of the best-written and most emotionally powerful anime series ever made."